parvathynandan/wordle-clone/README.md

 ## The main code is available in the 'main' branch

 # This application utilizes 'Local Storage'.
-Everytime you refresh the page, the current word state is stored in localstorage.
+Everytime you refresh the page, the word state is set from the localstorage.
 At present, the expiry is set to 20 sec.
-In ideal scenario, it is set to 24 hrs.
+In the ideal scenario, it is set to 24 hrs.